This Privacy Notice applies to Deloitte Greece Entities, which are:

 1. “Deloitte Business Solutions Societe Anonyme of Business Consultants” with the distinctive title “DELOITTE BUSINESS SOLUTIONS SA”,

-3. “Deloitte Alexander Competence Center Single-Member Sosiete Anonyme of Business Consultans” with the distinctive title “DACC SA”
+3. “Deloitte Alexander Competence Center Single-Member Sosiete Anonyme of Business Consultans” with the distinctive title “DACC SA” and

 (collectively “Deloitte” or the “Firm”), in compliance with applicable national and European legislation on data protection, hereby informs, in its capacity as a data controller, with respect to the collection, processing and storage of data subjects’ personal data.